-Additional Salary Information: Excellent start-up package, benefits, and research support.
+Competitive and commensurate with qualifications and experience.
+Excellent start-up package, benefits, and research support.

 Academic year (9 month) tenure-track appointment beginning August 18, 2021.

 The College of Education offers more than 80 undergraduate and graduate degree programs, including licensure, endorsement, and certificate programs, many of which are regularly ranked among the best in the nation.
 Students study with our world-renowned faculty who are the leaders, scholars, and innovators in their fields.
-Our college is comprised of four departments: Educational Policy and Leadership Studies, Psychological and Quantitative Foundations, Rehabilitation and Counselor Education, and Teaching and Learning.
+Our college is comprised of four departments: Educational Policy and Leadership Studies, Psychological and Quantitative Foundations, Rehabilitation and Counselor Education, and Teaching and Learning

 University of Iowa (UI ) is world-renowned for its commitment to the arts, sciences, and humanities.
 UI has been a member of the Big Ten conference since 1899 and the Association of American Universities since 1909.
 UI ranks #34 among the nation's 629 public universities (U. S. News & World Report).
 More than 32,500 students earn bachelor's, graduate, and professional degrees from UI's 11 colleges.